 - 1) How long is the ticket valid for?
 Ideally it will be valid for 1 year from the date of departure to ensure maximum flexibility. - 2) Can I change the dates on the ticket and what is the penalty?
-Is there a certain date by which I must request the change (eg: 8 days before original date of departure, etc...)?
-Most tickets allow date changes, however the penalties range from \$100 to \$500.
+Is there a certain date by which I must request the change (e.g.: 8 days before original date of departure, etc....)?
+Most tickets allow date changes; however, you may incur a financial penalty ranging from \$100 to \$500.
 It pays to find out in advance.
 As a general rule, date changes must be requested at least 24 to 48 hours prior to the originally scheduled date of travel. - 3) Can I change the routing on the ticket and what is the penalty?
 Allowable routing changes are perfect if your plans change while traveling and you now want to leave from Rome instead of Paris on the way home.
-The sooner you make the change, the less likely there will be a fare difference. - 4) Is my ticket fully/partially refundable and what are the penalties?
-If your plans change at the last minute it pays to have a refundable ticket.
+The sooner you make a change, the less likely there will be a fare difference. - 4) Is my ticket fully/partially refundable and what are the penalties?
+If your plans change at the last minute, it pays to have a refundable ticket.
 If you have only used half the ticket, it is also good to know if the unused portion is refundable; usually it is not.